gruns/blagoblag/content/drafts/dont-have-environments.rst

 How do you address the desire of people to see what not-yet-deployed work looks like in this context?
 Instead of having a fixed number environments, have ∞ environments.
-Specifically, give every single pull request it's own environment, and have the tooling to spin up and tear down any other environments you want (e.g. for benchmarking) on demand.
+Specifically, give every single pull request its own environment, and have the tooling to spin up and tear down any other environments you want (e.g. for benchmarking) on demand.

 In short, every project should have what Heroku calls `"Review Apps"`_.
-Every pull request gets it's own deployed environment on demand, allowing it to be demoed and reviewed.
+Every pull request gets its own deployed environment on demand, allowing it to be demoed and reviewed.
 Pull requests are only merged into ``master`` when they are ready to go to **production**, and they're reverted if they turn out to have been unready.